 Recent Conference Information

-As an example the most recent event, Global Learn 2015: Berlin, was truly a ‘Global Local Conference’ with 212 participants from 40 countries.
-Global Learn 2016 will be held in Ireland.
+As an example of a recent event, Global Learn 2015: Berlin, was truly a ‘Global Local Conference’ with 242 participants from 40 countries.

 AACE and the host university will share the financial expenses as agreed in the budget.
 AACE will cover costs associated with infrastructure support, publicity, onsite catering, local printing, and keynote speakers.
 It is expected that host costs will be very minimal.
 The host will cover any costs associated with meeting facilities, AV, and Internet.
 The host also provides the staff or volunteers needed to organize the conference.